-- 6.3 Given the significant cuts to public services and to local government funding, the Authority continues to address the key issue of affordability without compromising the long-term stability of its debt portfolio.
-As short-term interest rates have been lower than long term rates, it is more cost effective to use internal resources in lieu of borrowing in the short term. - 6.4 The balance sheet analysis at paragraph 5.7 and the liability benchmark analysis at paragraph 5.12 both indicate the Authority may not have sufficient internal resources for use in lieu of borrowing from 2021/22 and is likely to have a need to borrow externally. - 6.5 It is important to understand that not all of the borrowing requirement needs to be closed with loans; an important aspect of using some cash is its risk reduction effects: - Using cash reduces security risk as investment balances are lower.
-Regulations emphasise the importance of minimising this risk and is discussed later in this report.
-This is even more important to the Authority with the advent of bail-in risk. - There is less exposure to variable interest rate changes; this exposure arises when a fixed term loan is taken out with corresponding variable rate investments.
+- 6.3 Given the significant cuts to public services and to local government funding in recent years, the Authority continues to address the key issue of affordability without compromising the long-term stability of its debt portfolio.
+As short-term interest rates have been lower than long term rates, it is more cost effective to use internal resources in lieu of borrowing in the short term. - The balance sheet analysis at paragraph 5.3 and the liability benchmark analysis at paragraph 5.8 both indicate the Authority should have sufficient internal resources for use in lieu of borrowing during the period covered by the report.
+Despite this fact the Authority requires a borrowing strategy to mitigate against changing circumstances or when external borrowing to replace internal debt becomes cheaper. - 6.5 It is important to understand that not all of the borrowing requirement needs to be closed with loans; an important aspect of using some cash in the current financial climate is its risk reduction effects: - Using cash reduces security risk as investment balances are lower.
+Regulations in the form of bail-in mean that there is some risk in holding too much money in financial institutions. - There is less exposure to variable interest rate changes; this exposure arises when a fixed term loan is taken out with corresponding variable rate investments.
 This is avoided when cash is used. - The low interest rate environment allows a portion of the capital programme to be funded at low cost through the use of cash and this opportunity should continue to be maximised. - 6.6 The Authority will monitor the benefits of internal borrowing on a regular basis as this strategy must be balanced against the possibility that long-term borrowing costs may increase in future years, leading to additional costs incurred in deferring borrowing.
 The Authority will need to determine whether it borrows additional sums at long term fixed rates in 2021/22 with a view to keeping future interest costs low.
-To this end, the Authority will consult with the treasury team at Staffordshire County Council. - 6.7 The strategy proposed is one that still aims to balance the liquidity needs of day to day cash management with the low risk approach that is offered by using cash.
+To this end, the Authority will consult with the Treasury team at Staffordshire County Council. - 6.7 The strategy proposed is one that still aims to balance the liquidity needs of day to day cash management with the low risk approach that is offered by using cash.

 As cash balances may not be sufficient in the future, the Authority will need to consider what loans should be raised to provide the liquidity necessary to allow it to continue to pay its bills.